lalitctae/CreditCardValidator/README.md

 Use Credit Card Text Field class.

-It will capable of doing following things:
+It is capable of doing following things:

 1. Find out which card number is being enetered. i.e. Visa, MasterCard
 2. Can check is credit card number is correct or not.